marshalsimons/Tapo-C100-IoT-Hacking/README.md

 A multimeter can be used to identify ports on an IoT device.
 We will use one to identify the UART TX/RX/GRND ports.

 ### Logic Analyzer
 Logic Analyzers are an optional tool that can sniff the traffic signals generated by the flash memory chip.
-We will also use the Saleae software to capture and analyze the binary signals.

 ### Flash Chip Programmer
-Flash chip Programmers will be one of the most used tools in an IoT hacking toolbox that allows for direct connection to the flash chip.
+Flash Chip Programmers will be one of the most used tools in an IoT hacking toolbox that allows for direct connection to the flash chip.
 We will use ours to dump the firmware for analysis.
 ### UART Converter
 UART Converter allows us to connect to the debug terminal on the board itself.

 ### Solder
 A Solder may or may not be required depending on the UART ports.
-Some devices will have plugs still in place from the developers, while others may have them removed and need connections soldered.
+Some devices will have plugs still in place from the developers, while others may have them removed and need new connections.

 ### Cables and Connectors
 A wide range of cables and connectors are readily available.
-When connecting to the flash chip, you have the option of using alligator clips, clothespin-style clips, or even soldering a connection.
+When connecting to the flash chip, you have the option of using alligator clips, clothespin-style clips, or soldering a connection.

 ## Software
 There are several software options to choose from to aid in IoT hacking.
 Here we will use the most popular and open-source software available on the internet.
-Any Linux distro can run all the tools listed here.
 We will be running everything out of Ubuntu except for Saleae, which will be on Windows.
 When running Saleae, you want the sampling rate to be at least 2x higher than the signal rate, which will require more resources than my Ubuntu VM has allocated.

 ### Saleae
 Saleae is an open-source software for reading the signal captured by our logic analyzer.
 Our use case will end after looking at the signal, but there is an optional attack vector where you attain the device firmware solely from sniffing the flash memory traffic.
 However, this method is tedious and prone to error.